Efezino-E/IEEEEXTREME-SOLUTIONS/README.md

 # IEEEEXTREME-SOLUTIONS
-Here are the solutions to some ieee problems
+This project contains python and c# solutions to ieee problems.